Scolx/scolx-math/docs/documentation.md

 For production deployment instructions, see the dedicated guide at [`docs/deployment.md`](deployment.md).
 It covers image builds, runtime configuration, Docker Compose examples, and GitLab CI/CD integration.

+## Plotting

+Use the `plot` operation to sample an expression over a range.
+Provide the expression, variable, `plot_range` (start/end), and optional `samples` count.
+The API returns a list of `{ "x": value, "y": value }` points that can be fed into charting libraries.

 ## Dependencies